![]() |

 Qigong and taiji (qigong walking) a holistic memory

-learning and practicing qigong and taiji (qigong walking) is a meditation training process which works with the mind, body and spirit that is a body/mind metaphysical ongoing instructional exercise which can promote new growth in the mind and the body encouraging holistic balance throughout the whole person to foster memory growth in the mind along with physical growth in the body.
+qigong and taiji (qigong walking) is a meditation training process which works with the mind, body and spirit that is a body/mind metaphysical ongoing instructional exercise which can promote new growth in the mind and the body encouraging holistic balance throughout the whole person to foster memory growth in the mind along with physical growth in the body.

-Qigong and taiji (qigong walking) and hormones
+and taiji (qigong walking) and hormones

 Good balanced hormonal production and release is also a very important structure used to help with the memory process because any hormonal imbalance will have an bio-electrical, emotional affect on the whole of the body and the mind.